lukasoppermann/mac-setup/readme.md

 ```

 ### Disable zsh autocorrect prompt
-Add the follwing lines to `~/.zshrc` to disable zsh from prompting auto corrections.
+Add the following lines to `~/.zshrc` to disable zsh from prompting auto corrections.
 ```
 # disable autocorrect in zsh
 unsetopt correct_all